 (c) Comply with all applicable federal, state, and local procurement laws and procedures when purchasing equipment with grant dollars.

-(18) The department may reallocate competitive Oregon Farm-to-School Program technical assistance grant funds to other eligible entities if competitive technical assistance grant funds either remain after awards are made or become unobligated, or if a grant recipient does not spend all of its grant award during the biennium in which the award was made.
+(18) The department may reallocate competitive Oregon Farm-to-School technical assistance grant funds to other eligible entities if competitive technical assistance grant funds either remain after awards are made or become unobligated, or if a grant recipient does not spend all of its grant award during the biennium in which the award was made.

 (19) The department, at its sole discretion, may disburse up to twenty-five percent of a grant recipient’s award in advance if the recipient can first demonstrate a compelling need.